-An Information Session for all outgoing Erasmus/Exchange students going on exchanges in 2019-20 with the School of Social Sciences and Philosophy and the Trinity Business School, took place on 3rd April, 2019 in the JM Synge Theatre.
+A Pre-departure Information Session for outgoing students ( 2020/21) in the School of Social Sciences and Philosophy and the Trinty Business School, took place on 10th April, 2020.

-An Erasmus information meeting for students in the School of Social Sciences and Philosophy and the Trinity Business School took place on 16th October, 2018 in the Edmund Burke Theatre.
+Information Sessions for outgoing students (2021/22) in the School of Social Sciences and Philosophy and the Trinity Business School, took place from 12.00 on Wednesday, 21st October 2020.

 The Erasmus Programme is a European Commission programme which enables and encourages students across Europe to study at another university as part of their university degree programme.

 There are also opportunities for students to take part in non-EU exchanges to North America, China, Singapore and Australia.
 These are open to all students on a College-wide basis and students must apply for these through the International Admissions and Study Abroad desk and senior lecturers office.
 There are strict criteria for acceptance within this system so please consult the TCD Study Abroad and Exchange website.

 Both Erasmus and College-wide exchanges offers are made subject to conditions and an absolute minimum of a second class honor (II.2) at the first attempt in the Senior Fresh year is required, although some exchanges may demand higher grades.

 BEFORE YOUR DEPARTURE FOR AN EXCHANGE (For students on exchange in 2020/21)